minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Data Processing
 === Cleaning
+==== Representatives
+- imported Bioguide Representative Data (important for bio data, party, district, etc. weren't so extensive in rollcall and contribution data)
+- *problem:* LCV scorecard did not have IDs for all votes, just the last one, only from 2021 onwards.
+Thus merge was difficult later.
+But... used regardless because predetermined which votes were pro-environmental and which were anti-environmental, and they only showed those which were env. related rollcalls which is all of what it is about.
+- had I used GOVTRACK ID, i would have had an easier time with the merge of IDs, but the rollcall votes are not relevant, since not env. relevant, not all amendments to bills are environmentally related, esp. for bills such as these, where many insititutions are mentioned. and since environmental votes are the main part of the study, this was most important.
+- used clean strings to remove special characters and case-sensitivtity, merge with fuzzyjoin to include all reps with max. distance of 4 (i.e. Micheal and Mike) in the names, perfect match in state, district, etc.
+==== Rollcall data
+- because i used LCV scorecard, already predetermined which were pro-environmental votes, which were anti-environmental votes, drawback of no merge with ID.
 - merge together rollcall votes, determine vote changes, vote counts, to make analysis easier
+==== Campaign Contributions
-- contributions in aggregate form quite clean, in time-related form, quite difficult to import due to size and small RAM (using lazyload, then piping and avoiding to use the raw data, aka pre-cleaning makes it bearable but time intensive).
+- contributions in aggregate form quite clean, in time-related form, quite difficult to import due to size and small RAM
+- to clean bulk data, created a script used shell bec. easier access to files, could run it one by one, also used lazyload, then piping. -> all bec. of small RAM and large files avoiding to use the raw data, aka pre-cleaning makes it bearable but time intensive.
 - in aggregate form, just need to join together relevant contributions (clean and dirty energy per representative)
-- in time sensi
+- useful libraries like congress package not used, because did not use API to get data
 === Merging
 - about 60% mergable based on ID
   - github df with govtrack ID, bioguide ID, opensecrets ID from reputable sources